ghanem-mhd/N-Balls-Visualization/README.md

 We recommend to install [Anaconda](https://www.anaconda.com/distribution/) as it contains all the required dependencies to run this package.
 Otherwise if you prefer to do it the hard way, feel free to install all the requirements for this package.

 In case you want to use jupyter notebooks, please make sure you have the latest version of [Ipywidgets](https://github.com/jupyter-widgets/ipywidgets) package.

-Also, if you want to use the package to generate balls, make sure you already downloaded Wordnet resource by running the following:
+In case you want to use the package to generate balls regardless of using jupyter notebooks or command line, make sure you already downloaded Wordnet resource by running the following:
 ```
 implort nltk
 nltk.donwload()